MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/dbgmodel-namespace-code.md

 ## Summary

 The Code namespace contains attributes of code and disassembly.
-It enables creations of Disassembler objects that can disassemble given addresses or functions and provide detailed information about the assembly there and any variable or source information if availabe.
+It enables creations of Disassembler objects that can disassemble given addresses or functions and provide detailed information about the assembly there and any variable or source information if available.

 ## Sample